Starotitorov/react-native-deep-link/README.md

 ## Examples

-Example of usage this package in the Redux application available in the `example/` folder.
+An Example of usage this package in the Redux application available in the `example/` folder.

-In the `NavigationServiceExample/` folder you can find an example of using the package in the application without Redux.
+In the `NavigationServiceExample/` folder you can find an example of usage the package in the application without Redux.

 ## Usage

 After installing the package, you need to follow a few simple steps:

-1. Use `createDeepLinkingHandler` to get higher order component, pass schemes config to this function.
+1. Use `createDeepLinkingHandler` to get a higher order component, pass schemes config to this function.

 ```js
 /**